About The Fault Line

 The Fault Line exists to ensure those most affected by change are not erased from the narrative.

-We publish on a deliberate monthly schedule, typically during the third week of the month, to prioritize depth, accuracy and reporting that endures.
+We currently publish monthly, typically during the third week of the month, to prioritize depth, accuracy and reporting that endures.

 How We Report